-To date, we have used primarily equity financing and licensing income to fund our ongoing business operations and short-term liquidity needs, and we expect to continue this practice for the foreseeable future.
-During the three months ended June 30, 2007, we also received \$1,019,161 in cash proceeds from stock option and warrant exercises.
+To date, we have used primarily equity financing and licensing income to fund our ongoing business operations and short-term liquidity needs, and we expect to continue this practice, if a similar financing is necessary, for the foreseeable future.
+During the nine months ended September 30, 2007, we also received \$1,186,860 in cash proceeds from stock option and warrant exercises.

-We believe that our cash and short-term investments as of June 30, 2007, together with payments we expect to receive from Bradley under our sublicense agreement with Bradley, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 18 months.
+We believe that our cash and short-term investments as of September 30, 2007, together with payments we expect to receive from Bradley under our sublicense agreement with Bradley, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 18 months.
 However, we may seek to obtain additional financing prior to that time.
 Our future capital requirements will depend upon numerous factors, including:

-- the progress and costs of our research and development programs; - · the scope, timing and results of our clinical trials; - · patient recruitment and enrollment in our current and future clinical trials; - · the cost, timing and outcome of regulatory reviews; - · the commercial success and net sales of Elestrin, on which we will receive royalties and potential sales-based milestone payments; - · the rate of technological advances; - · the potential commercial success of our proposed products; - · our general and administrative expenses;
+- · the progress and costs of our research and development programs; - · the scope, timing and results of our clinical trials; - · patient recruitment and enrollment in our current and future clinical trials; - · the cost, timing and outcome of regulatory reviews; - · the commercial success and net sales of Elestrin, on which we receive royalties and may receive potential sales-based milestone payments; - · the rate of technological advances; - · the potential commercial success of our proposed products; - · our general and administrative expenses;